 Note: Basecamp has publicly stated on their website that they’re willing to extend trials.

 Another way to save money when upgrading to Basecamp Business Pro plan would be to find some promo codes on websites like Coupons.com and RetailMeNot.
 It won’t be anything significant, but getting $10 off on your first premium month is better than nothing.

 If you’ve been using the free version for some time, you could even try to reach out to the Basecamp team to see if they’re willing to give you a discount when you upgrade.
 It’s a long shot but it’s worked for other software platforms like AND CO in the past.

 Those running a 501(c)(3) nonprofit organization can get 10% off their subscription.
 This is on the condition that the Basecamp account is used exclusively for nonprofit work.
 All you have to do is email a copy of your 501(c)(3) paperwork over to email@example.com.

-Students and teachers at a K-12 school or university get an even better deal: free.
+Students and teachers at a K–12 school or university get an even better deal: it’s free.
 The same exclusivity restriction applies, which means you can’t use the account for unrelated projects.
-Students and teachers can email their proof to email@example.com.
+Students and teachers can email their proofs to firstname.lastname@example.org.

 Picking a Basecamp alternative

 This is usually the part of the pricing guide where we put together a fancy-schmancy table like something straight out of a GetVoIP software alternatives piece.
 Not this time, as we already have a comprehensive article that covers six great Basecamp alternatives!